westey-m/semantic-kernel-1/docs/decisions/00NN-vector-search-design.md

 See the [Interface](#interface) section above for a description of this option.

-Can support multiple query types, each with different options.
+The benefit is that it can support multiple query types, each with different options.
-Easy to add more query types in future without it being a breaking change.
+It's easy to add more query types in future without it being a breaking change.

+The drawback of this option is that any query type that isn't supported by a connector implementation will cause an exception to be thrown.

 ### Option 2: Vector only